lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-2.md

 - The Cross-Origin Resource Sharing (CORS) option should be enabled in the S3 bucket
 ```

-> S3 Static website - Custom Domain: "The S3 bucket name must be the same as the domain name"
+> [!NOTE] S3 Static website - Custom Domain: "The S3 bucket name must be the same as the domain name"
 >
 > What if someone use my domain name for their bucket???